peter88213/novelyst_editor/docs/template/index.md

 - Multiple scene editor windows.
 - A simple text editor box without rich text display and search capability.
 - Undo/Redo is provided.
+- The application is ready for internationalization with GNU gettext.
+A German localization is provided.

 ## Requirements